tustin2121/James_Somerton_Transcripts/_videos/4wi49P-Qjcc.md

 <compare>
 <james {% include timecode %}>

-while authorities and the media learned to avoid making over references to Dahmer sexual orientation in their official portrayals of him Dahmer himself made use of what we might call gay rights strategies as his career as a serial killer gained momentum these actions along with the media's delayed coverage of Dahmer sexual orientation highlights the inadequacies and potential social hazards of the neoliberal gay rights rhetoric
+<mark>While authorities and the media learned to avoid making overt references to Dahmer's sexual orientation in their official portrayals of him, Dahmer himself made use of what we might call gay rights strategies</mark> <mark>as his career as a serial killer gained momentum.</mark> <mark>These actions,</mark> <mark>along with the media's delayed coverage of Dahmer's sexual orientation,</mark> <mark>highlights the inadequacies and potential social hazards of the neoliberal gay rights rhetoric.</mark>

 </james>
 <from>